What's the NHS annual budget? How many doctors and nurses are there? What's the cost of an operation?

 How much of the NHS budget is spent on the workforce?

-The NHS is one of the world’s largest employers with around 1.1 million full-time equivalent staff in England.
-Consequently, the wage bill for the NHS makes up a substantial proportion of the budget.
-In 2016/17, the total cost of NHS staff was £47.6 billion which amounted to 44.9 per cent of the NHS budget.
-These statistics don’t include temporary staff, GPs or employees from the Department of Health and Social Care and other national bodies such as NHS England and NHS Improvement.
+The NHS is one of the world’s largest employers with around 1.2 million full-time equivalent staff in England, as of June 2021.
+Consequently, the wage bill for the NHS makes up a substantial proportion of its budget.
+In 2019/20, the total cost of NHS staff was £56.1 billion which amounted to 46.6 per cent of the NHS budget.
+These statistics don’t include salaries for GPs or employees from the Department of Health and Social Care and other national bodies, such as NHS England and NHS Improvement.
+GPs and GP practice staff are indirectly funded by the NHS, but the flow of money to GPs is more complex.

 What’s the cost of going to A&E?

-The cost of going to A&E varies depending on the type of A&E an individual attends – from a major, consultant-led department to an urgent care centre or walk-in clinic – and the type of treatment they receive.
-For someone who attends an urgent care centre and receives the lowest level of investigation and treatment the average cost is around £45.
-For an individual at a major A&E department who receives more complex investigation and treatment the average cost is around £400.
+The cost of an individual going to A&E depends on the type of A&E an individual attends – from a major, consultant-led department in a hospital to an urgent care centre or walk-in clinic – and the type of treatment they receive.
+For someone who attends an urgent care centre and receives the lowest level of investigation and treatment the average cost in 2021/22 is £77.
+For an individual at a major A&E department who receives more complex investigation and treatment the costs start at £359.

 What’s the cost of an ambulance trip to A&E?